piyushy1/VidCEP/README.md

 ### Reference
 Please cite the paper if you are using any part of this work:

 >Yadav, Piyush, Edward Curry.
-“Vid-CEP: Complex Event Processing Framework for Detecting Spatiotemporal Event Patterns in Video Streams ”
+“Vid-CEP: Complex Event Processing Framework for Detecting Spatiotemporal Event Patterns in Video Streams ” in IEEE International Conference on Big Data (IEEE BigData) 2019, Los Angeles, USA.
 [Preprint Version- coming soon !!]

 https://www.researchgate.net/publication/333703842_VidCEP-Complex_Event_Processing_Framework_to_Detect_Spatiotemporal_Event_Patterns_in_Video_Streams